This site requires a more recent version of Adobe Flash Player to function properly.

 Highest R&D as percentage of net sales and marketing expenses in the beauty care industry which ensures market leadership

 Launching new and innovative products is crucial to growing or even maintaining share in the beauty care industry.
-L'Oreal spends the most on R&D as a percentage of sales at 3.5% compared to Procter & Gamble at 2.7% and Revlon at 1.7%.
-L'Oreal far outspends Revlon, Avon and Estee Lauder on R&D, which helps L'Oreal remain a leader in the cosmetics market.
+L'Oreal spends more on R&D as a percentage of sales as compared to its competitors.
+This has helped L'Oreal remain a leader in the cosmetics market.

 Booming Skin Care due to anti-aging creams

-Anti-aging creams and anti-cellulite skin care products are in high demand among aging populations in developed countries notably Japan (oldest demographic), US and Western Europe.
+Anti-aging creams and anti-cellulite skin care products are in high demand among the aging populations in developed countries, notably Japan (oldest demographic), the U.S., and Western Europe.
 A big chunk of L'Oréal's skin-care business comes from anti-aging products.
 The anti-aging market comprises of those products that can treat multiple signs of skin aging at one time, and is a fast-growing segment under the anti-aging beauty products.